-Through established partnerships with Cairn University, KCA's Dual-Enrollment Program allows academically prepared students to take discounted college courses while still in high school.
-Successful completion of these courses count for both high school and college credit.
+Through established partnerships with Cairn University, KCA's Dual Enrollment Program allows academically prepared students to take discounted college courses while still in high school.
+Successful completion of these courses counts for both high school and college credit.
 These college courses are "transcripted" by the college which makes these credits transferable to the college of your choice.

 ENROLLMENT: Students will bring home paperwork in late December/early January regarding dual enrollment in their current courses.

 This course provides a survey of economic systems, forms of business ownership, and considerations for running a business.
 Students will learn various aspects of leadership functions, management techniques, and get a better understanding of the decision-making process.

 This course is designed to provide students with the fundamental principles of psychology, emphasizing basic research and applications in psychology's major areas of study.

 Fundamentals of Speech Communication

 This introductory communication/public speaking course was previously only open to high school seniors, however, we are now making it more accessible to juniors as well!